streuselschnecke42/CompTech/ass2/REPORT.md

 ![Digits_Display](../ass2/images/Digits_Display.jpg)

 ### Hardware Layout
 Note: We were 2 people, but only had one 1 digit 7-segment display.
-Therefore, one of us was using their personal project for this task. **The Code is still the same and the wiring from A to G with the pico pins, was still done according to the task!**\
+Therefore, one of us was using their personal project for this task. **The Code is still the same and the wiring from A to G with the pico pins, is still done according to the task!
+There are just some additional pins on this display which are also connected to the pico but won't be used in this task and can therefore be ignored!**\
 ![Layout_Display_Front](../ass2/images/Task4_Layout_FRONT.jpg)
 ![Layout_Display_Front](../ass2/images/Task4_Layout_BACK.jpg)
 ![Layout_Display_Front](../ass2/images/Task4_Layout_TOP.jpg)